What Is HPV and How Do You Know if You Have It?

 Vaccination for boys, as well as girls, will mean that the incidence of HPV infection will fall to a low level.
 Vaccinating both will also lead to herd immunity providing additional benefits to the population by reducing transmission rates.

-How much does the HPV vaccine cost if you got it privately?
+How much does the HPV vaccine cost if you get it privately?

 How do I know if I have HPV?